vaadvx/saner-2019/README.md

 Since the training data is quite large, we store in on Google Drive.

-Download the pretrained embedding, training data and testing data here: https://drive.google.com/open?id=1aA-l31EwaDETdBtFFZ2EXLYkN0Z6zKgT and store into the directory pretrained_embedding/
+Download the pretrained embedding, training data and testing data here: https://drive.google.com/open?id=1aA-l31EwaDETdBtFFZ2EXLYkN0Z6zKgT and the raw Github Data here https://drive.google.com/open?id=103Ij5KIyL23dHXr0sCj_iNW473cMgupq and store into the directory pretrained_embedding/

 We use Python with Tensorflow, keras, sklearn to build the model and run the baselines.